How to Apply

-A portfolio submission is required for your application to be considered.
+A portfolio submission via Accepted is required for your application to be considered.
 After the portfolio is reviewed, the composition faculty will contact you to set up an interview in person or over the phone.

-To apply for the Master of Music in Composition, applicants should submit a portfolio of 2-3 scores of original music as PDFs with corresponding recordings (if available).
+- Portfolio: 2-3 scores of original music as PDFs with corresponding recordings (if available).

-One additional work without a notated score (electronic music, non-notated music, film scores) will be considered as a complement to notated scores.
+- One additional work without a notated score (electronic music, non-notated music, film scores) will be considered as a complement to notated scores.
 Please include a short description of the work as context for faculty members reviewing you portfolio.

-For any questions regarding composition studies at Texas State University, please contact Dr. Michael Ippolito (firstname.lastname@example.org).
+If you have any questions regarding composition studies at Texas State University, please contact Dr. Michael Ippolito (firstname.lastname@example.org).